NBDsoftware/biobb_workflows/EUCANSHARE/Single_protein_wfs/README.md

-# EUCANSHARE workflows
+# Single protein workflows

-Biobb workflows created for EUCANSHARE.
+Single protein biobb workflows created for EUCANSHARE.
 They can be run together or as independent workflows.
 They can be run entirely or just partially to analyze intermediate results before proceeding.

 ## Description

-**1.MD_setup_mutation**: prepares and launches a GROMACS MD simulation starting from a PDB structure file or PDB code.
-Optionally, mutations can be added to the original PDB during the preparation.
+**1.MD_with_mutation**: prepares and launches a GROMACS MD simulation starting from a PDB structure file or PDB code.
+Optionally, several mutations can be added to the original PDB during the preparation.
 See corresponding folder for more details.

-**2.Clustering_CavityAnalysis**: clustering of MD trajectory and cavity analysis using Fpocket for the most representative conformations.
+**2.Clustering_and_cavity_analysis**: clustering of MD trajectory and extraction of most representative structures.
+Followed by a cavity analysis using Fpocket on those structures.
 See corresponding folder for more details.

 **3.Docking_HTVS**: high-throughput virtual screening of selected pocket using library of ligands and Autodock.
 See corresponding folder for more details.